Pedalling propaganda: bike books for kids

 Want to inject a bit of cycling culture into your wee ‘uns?
 Get them enthused about cycling from a very early age by accidentally-on-purpose stocking your home library with bike-friendly books.

 Some of these bike books for kids are classics and will never go out of print; many are no longer available new but are well worth searching out in second-hand book shops, or websites, or in libraries.
-The newer ones are available on Kindle and for iPads.
+Some of the newer ones are available on Kindle and for iPads.
 For a range of buying and library options click through on the author names to go to the book’s Goodreads.com listing.

 Raoul Taburin Keeps a Secret